AVAILABLE AT BARNES & NOBLE, AMAZON.COM, AMAZON.CA, AMAZON.CO.UK, A DIFFERENT BOOKLIST, ANOTHER STORY BOOKSHOP, WALMART

 A Piece of Black Cake for Santa

-Femi and her friends planned to leave a few traditional Caribbean treats out for Santa, including Black Cake.
-The Kids shared warm wishes for their favourite dishes, while enjoying winter activities at the Christmas fair.
+Femi and her friends planned to leave some traditional Caribbean treats out for Santa, including Black Cake.
+The children shared warm wishes for their favourite dishes while enjoying winter activities at the Christmas fair.
+This is the 2nd edition.

 Keman's First Carnival